 The same security deposit is required from Housing Benefit Tenants.
 Should the property be covered by the Bond Board and you wish to apply for a Bond, we MUST have confirmation, in writing, that this has been agreed before the tenancy can commence.

-If pets are to reside in any of the properties this must be notified to us as soon as possible; a further deposit of £100 per pet will be required.
+If pets are to reside in any of the properties this must be notified to us as soon as possible; a further rental amount per pet will be required.

 4. DEDUCTIONS FROM THE DEPOSIT

 Should we need to replace items on the inventory or clean the house at the end of the tenancy, or if there has been a breach of the tenancy agreement, the return of your deposit will be delayed until all items are valued and replaced / cleaned.
 In any case we will aim to return your deposit within 14 working days.

 Damage and breakage of the landlord’s fixtures, fittings and effects, lost inventory items etc, which occur during the period of the tenancy will incur deductions from your deposit.
 It is important, therefore, that you look after he property during the tenancy and take the utmost care to inspect the property and its fixtures and fittings at the outset.
 An inventory / statement of condition will be prepared prior to occupation and must be agreed by you at the outset.

 This inventory / statement of condition will then form the basis of assessment of the property’s condition at the end of the tenancy term.
 Fair wear and tear will obviously be taken into consideration.
 Damages that occur will be charged to your account, as will invoices from contractors employed to undertake necessary repairs or replace any items.

 5. PAYMENT OF UTILITIES/COUNCIL TAX

 You are responsible for the payment of all utilities (gas, electricity etc) during the tenancy and for the payment of final bills.